 “Quick note, this apartment you seem to be (mildly) interested in has an interested buyer, and they might come back with an offer anytime today.”

 It’s not just shiny advertising copy; we do this to ourselves when making decisions.

 “This hotel room is ideal on location and budget, but this other one has an additional 5% discount and unlimited nachos!”

 “This fund looks good, but its TER (total expense ratio) is a whopping 15 bps above that other one.”

 Whatever is in the spotlight, whether relevant or not, is probably driving your decision.
-The first rule when making a decision of consequence, step back to make some space.
+The first rule when deciding consequences, step back to make some space.

 2: Create more options